November 18, 2019

 It’s easy to talk in hypotheticals when thinking of selling your dental practice, especially since you should start the process as early as five years out, but there are a lot of considerations you’ll want to get on your radar sooner rather than later.
 Having a prospectus in place will help you assess the fair market value of your practice before entertaining offers.
 Here are some factors you’ll want to consider to know what changes need to be made to appeal to potential buyers.

-The financials that are involved in a sale include top and bottom line numbers, most recent tax returns, a three-year weighted average of collections and production broken down by provider and procedure type, past three years of profit-and-loss statements, investments, list of insurance plans, current balance sheet, accounts receivable aging report, and a copy of the current lease, as well as return on investment and insurance specifics.
+The financials that are involved in a sale include top and bottom-line numbers, most recent tax returns, a three-year weighted average of collections and production broken down by provider and procedure type, past three years of profit-and-loss statements, investments, list of insurance plans, current balance sheet, accounts receivable aging report, and a copy of the current lease, as well as return on investment.

 While purchasing new equipment before selling your dental practice will add to the value of a prospectus, you won’t get a return on your investment dollar for dollar.
-When it comes to hard assets, consider what you could get it insured for and the resell value, among other financial factors.
+Regarding hard assets, consider what you could get them insured for and the resell value, among other financial factors.
 Upgrading equipment, such as computers, office equipment and furnishings, and instruments and supplies, can help make the practice more attractive to potential buyers.

 There’s more to a prospectus than hard assets, which are easy to quantify.
-However, the majority of a practice’s value—as much as 80%—comes from non-categorized assets for tax purposes, which includes the doctor’s status within the community, practice name, location, staff loyalty and longevity, and brand awareness and marketing, all of which mean you pay fewer taxes at closing.
+However, the majority of a practice’s value — as much as 80% — comes from non-categorized assets for tax purposes, which include the doctor’s status within the community, practice name, location, staff loyalty and longevity, and brand awareness and marketing, all of which mean you pay fewer taxes at closing.

 Contact the experts at Professional Transition Strategies to create a prospectus at no cost or obligation to you to get you started on the road to transition success.